-Crown Prince Ludwig, who was later to become King Ludwig I, was married to the Princess Therese of Saxony-Hildburghausen on October 12th, 1810.
+Crown Prince Ludwig, who was later to become King Ludwig I, was married to the Princess Therese of Saxony-Hildburghausen on October 12th, 1810, starting the history ok Oktoberfest.
 All of the citizens of Munich were invited to attend the wedding festivities held on the fields in front of the city gates to celebrate the happy royal event.
 The fields have been named Theresienwiese (“Theresa’s fields”) in honor of the Crown Princess ever since that day, although the locals have since abbreviated the name simply to the “Wies’n” to make it easier.

 Horse races in the presence of the Royal Family marked the close of the event that was celebrated as a festival for the whole of Bavaria.
 The decision to repeat the horse races in the subsequent year gave rise to the tradition of the Oktoberfest.
 As you can see, beer was not the main ingredient in Oktoberfest when it started!

 The Oktoberfest continues in 1811